Level of repair analysis: Process

 LORA establishes when and where each unit will be repaired and determines if it is more cost effective to discard an item than attempt to repair it.
 While this kind of analysis seems costly and unnecessary, at enterprise scales over many years, significant cost savings can be realized.

 For example, the LORA process may discover that replacing a part actually costs hundreds of times that amount, when all cost are considered (maintenance manpower, warehousing facilities, shipping, etc.).
 If this part is replaced hundreds of times per year, over the course of many years, then there may be an opportunity to save money by adjusting the repair process to leverage this economy of scale (reliability improvements, component repair, etc.).

 This analysis drives the maintenance support for each repairable unit analyzed.
 LORA is the most important physical supportability analysis business decision made during acquisition of a system.

-LORA is performed in two steps:
+LORA is performed in two steps (SAE Standard AS1390A):